 In either case, you can still improve your existing windows' energy efficiency with the next two points.

 Caulk and weather-strip around windows to reduce air leaks.
 This is something that everyone can (and should) do to save money on heating and cooling costs.
 It's inexpensive and easy to DIY.
 We caulked all our windows in one afternoon—totally worth it.
 Caulk seals the thin cracks around your windows (less than a quarter-inch wide) that, if left unrepaired, cause expensive air leaks.
 Weather stripping is for moving components, like doors and operable windows.
-Get step-by-step instructions on how to weatherize yours from the
+Get step-by-step instructions on how to weatherize yours from the DOE website.

 Choose energy-efficient window treatments.
 Aesthetics are usually a major factor when choosing window treatments (and rightfully so).
 But also consider energy efficiency, especially if you live somewhere with cold winters and hot summers.
 Doing so will pay off with big savings on your utility bills.